By Bill Kovarik

 So, if you buy the premise, you buy the conclusion.
 Few people ever questioned the alternative premise — that there were might be other sources of oil in the world or even alternatives to oil.

-Of course, the invasions of Kuwait and Iraq were not officially acknowledged as being related to oil reserves.
+Of course, the invasions of Kuwait and Iraq were not officially related to oil reserves.
 They were officially all about Iraq’s invasion of peaceful Kuwait, or Saddam Hussein’s weapons of mass destruction.
 But of course it was well understood by anyone paying attention that these were actually resource wars.

 So what’s a “proven” reserve?
 Does it matter?